patternfly/angular-patternfly/component-conversion.md

   ```
 3. Any initialization logic should be moved out of link functions and into $onInit functions
 4. Any event listeners that are added for $window or $timeout events should be cleaned up in $onDestroy
-5. $scope watchers should be moved to $onChanges
+5. $scope watchers should be moved to $onChanges for bound properties (defined in bindings object)
 6. If DOM manipulation still must happen, there is a $postLink function.
 A bit more investigation will be necessary to see if these components can be upgraded to Angular 2.

 ## View Conversion